babsonnexus/stream-link-manager-for-channels/README.md

 Checking off one or multiple programs will make buttons for `Bookmark All Selected` and `Hide All Selected` appear.
 Hiding will then do exactly that while bookmarking will give you a final screen for each of the programs you have selected.
 Otherwise, the activities are exactly the same as going one-by-one.

 Sometimes when searching, you still might not be able to find the Movie or Show you are looking for.
 While uncommon (see ```Troubleshooting / FAQ```), it may happen, especially for rare or foreign content.
+Also you may have Videos that do not fit neatly into the Movie or Show categories.
 In these cases, you can always create a manual bookmark.

 ![image](https://github.com/user-attachments/assets/c763e42f-8af8-4e0a-bad7-9e72caff7865)